wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-02  Strixhaven Year 1, Term 2.md

 - She explains eldritch balm to the characters and says she believes it’s likely that the Sedgemoor waters used to brew the latest batch of eldritch balm were corrupted in some way.
 She doesn’t necessarily suspect foul play but mentions that, in the past, students have been caught practicing forbidden magic in the more remote parts of Sedgemoor, the bayou that encompasses Witherbloom College’s campus.
 Such sinister magic might be responsible for the balm’s corruption, but a random surge of wild magic is an equally likely explanation in her mind.
 In any case, this corruption must have caused objects treated with the eldritch balm and creatures that came into contact with it to take on temporary — and dangerous — magical properties.
 - Professor Totsky gives the characters a flask of holy water and explains that pouring it into the underwater spring whose waters are used to create eldritch balm will settle the waters and prevent further corruption.
 She describes the location of the spring (area S7) to help the characters find it.
 She urges the characters to take on this task so she can immediately track down the rest of the contaminated balm and remove it from objects on campus.

+> [!info] Eldritch Balm
+> Used at Strixhaven for decades, eldritch balm is an alchemical salve made from the sludgy, acidic waters of Sedgemoor, the bayou that encompasses the Witherbloom College campus.
+Once these waters undergo an alchemical process in Witherbloom’s faculty laboratories, the resulting eldritch balm is used to magically treat and strengthen objects, from storage trunks to cooking vats to stage props and more.
+The balm’s effects differ depending on the objects treated, but it typically provides resistance to certain types of damage or other protections useful on a campus where magic often goes awry.

 #### Week 24: Magical Physiologies Practicum

 ###### Introduction